zdcthomas/yop.nvim/README.md

 > **Warning**
-> The following api is very likely to change, because it sucks, and I hate it.
+> The following api is very likely to change.

-A linewise version of the same function can also be created by including `linewise = true` in the third argument opts.
-This has to be a different mapping, since this includes a motion along with the operator.
-It also must be in normal mode For example,
+A version of the same function that operates on the whole line can also be created by including`linewise = true` in the third argument opts.
+This has to be a differentmapping, since this includes a motion along with the operator.
+It also must be in normal mode

+For example:
 ```lua
 require("yop").op_map("n", "<leader>bb", function(lines, info)
   return { "bread" }